Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories: Study 1: Exploring How Post Histories Can Help Distinguish Fake-News Sharers

-Consistent with our findings in the Snopes sample, we observed that fake-news sharers are more likely to be conservative than fact-check sharers (and left-leaning news sharers).
-They also tend to follow the GOP, and conservative mainstream media outlets such as Fox News.
-However, compared to right-leaning news sharers, they tend to follow more accounts associated with fake-news publishers, Fox News, and Fox Business and post more daily tweets.
-Fake-news sharers also use more words related to high arousal negative emotions, anger, and negation, and their language is less analytic or comparative.
+Consistent with our findings in the Snopes sample, we observe that fake-news sharers are more likely to be conservative than fact-check sharers (and right-, as well as left-leaning news sharers).
+They tend to follow the GOP and conservative mainstream media outlets such as Fox News.
+However, compared to right-leaning news sharers, they tend to follow more accounts associated with fake-news publishers and are more active on social media.
+Fake-news sharers also use more words related to high-arousal negative emotions, anger, and negation, and their language is less analytic and comparative compared to right-leaning news sharers.
 Despite some similarities, there are notable differences between fake-news sharers and right-leaning news sharers.
-Not all right-leaning news sharers (or conservatives) can be classified as fake-news sharers.

-Similarities between fake-news and fact-check sharers were also observed, with both groups showing lower levels of conscientiousness and extroversion compared to right and left-leaning news sharers.
-Additionally, both groups use more negative emotions, certainty-related words, and swearing compared to right and left-leaning sharers, and they tend to write more words overall.
-These findings suggest that some prior observations of heightened emotionality in fake-news sharers may be partially attributed to their association with misinformation rather than solely their sharing behavior.
-Nonetheless, some characteristics differentiate fake-news sharers from all other groups, such as their lower reliance on analytic-related words, greater use of words related to death and religion, and greater use of negations.
-Overall, our findings from the Hoaxy sample replicate the key findings from the Snopes sample.
+Similarities between fake-news and fact-check sharers were also observed, with both groups, showing lower levels of conscientiousness, agreeableness, and extraversion compared to right- and left-leaning news sharers.
+Additionally, both groups use more negative emotions, in particular negative high-arousal emotions; more words related to anger; certainty-related words; and swearing compared to right- and left-leaning sharers.
+These findings suggest that some prior observations of heightened emotionality in fake-news sharers may be partially attributed to their exposure and involvement to fake news, rather than solely to their sharing behavior.
+Nonetheless, some characteristics differentiate fake-news sharers from all other groups, such as their greater use of words related to death and religion.
+Overall, we find notable consistency between the fake-news sharer characteristics observed in the Hoaxy sample and those observed in the Snopes sample.